Nursing and Midwifery 20th Anniversary Conference

-In 2026, the School of Nursing and Midwifery headed by Professor Kathryn Strachan proudly marks its 20th Anniversary, a milestone marked by the evolution of nursing education, clinical practice and research, as well as the fast development of healthcare services in the Kingdom of Bahrain.
+In 2026, the School of Nursing and Midwifery, under the leadership of Professor Kathryn Strachan, celebrates its 20th anniversary.
+This milestone reflects two decades of excellence in nursing education, clinical practice, research, and the advancement of healthcare services across the Kingdom of Bahrain.

 The Nursing and Midwifery 20th Anniversary Conference will take place in Bahrain on 31 March 2027.